Bill fights for statewide paid family leave as new private option launches in Virginia - NewsBreak

 Much like unemployment insurance, Boysko said employers and employees would pay into a statewide fund each paycheck, thus making the program “self-sustaining” after an initial deposit to get it going.

-“For the price of a cup of coffee every week, you are allowing someone to have 80 percent of their salary replaced,” Boysko said.
+“For the price of a cup of coffee every week, you are allowing someone to have 80% of their salary replaced,” Boysko said.
 “The United States is the only industrialized country that has no paid family or no family leave option.”

 Boysko said the benefit would last up to 12 weeks for an eligible life circumstance like caring for a sick relative, recovering from an illness or having a baby.